INTERBANK

 MVP: UI Kit

-Before building the system, I conducted a series of individual online interviews with each team member: one UX/UI designer, one lead designer, and two front-end developers.
-These interviews focused on identifying their needs and challenges with the current workflow.
-The main insight I gained was the following:
+Before developing the system, I conducted a series of individual online interviews with team members, including one UX/UI designer, one lead designer, and two front-end developers.
+These interviews aimed to uncover their needs and challenges with the existing workflow.
+The key insight I discovered was as follows:

-Before building the system, I conducted a series of individual online interviews with each team member: one UX/UI designer, one lead designer, and two front-end developers.
-These interviews focused on identifying their needs and challenges with the current workflow.
-The main insight I gained was the following:
+Before developing the system, I conducted a series of individual online interviews with team members, including one UX/UI designer, one lead designer, and two front-end developers.
+These interviews aimed to uncover their needs and challenges with the existing workflow.
+The key insight I discovered was as follows:

 Developers: "We have a hard time figuring out each component's behavior"